tomichec/xlights-workshop/README.md

 ## Software

-You will need to install [Python](https://www.python.org/downloads/) and pip on your computor.
+You will need to install [Python](https://www.python.org/downloads/) and pip on your computer.
 There is bunch of different tools in Python which can help us to use ESP microcontroller.
 To make it easier, we can use GUI IDE called [Thonny](https://thonny.org/).

 You can simply install it with pip for example:
 ```
 pip3 install thonny
 ```
-Other command tools installable with pip which can be helpfull are:
+Other command tools installable with pip which can be helpful are:

 - esptool (flashing firmware)
 - adafruit-ampy (copying, executing files)
-- picom (terminal REPL prompt)
+- picocom (terminal REPL prompt)

 ## Firmware
 For this workshop, we will use [Micropython][micropython] enviroment.
 Download newest Micropython firmware suitable for your microcontroller.
 For example [here for ESP8266](https://micropython.org/download/esp8266/).